|

 sauce and salt and pepper are the also traditionally added to complement

 the dish.
-Another popular condiment is vinegar or even
+Another popular condiment is vinegar and / or even

 The addition of the pea soup provides extra flavour and dietary fibre, and